bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Therefore, it is possible to specify `task-<label>` in accordance with the fMRI data.
 For more information please see https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#task-including-resting-state-imaging-data.

-In case of studies with multiple acquisitions per subject using different tracers, the `acq-<label>` must be used to distinguish between different tracers.
+**Acquisition:** In case of studies with multiple acquisitions per subject using different tracers, the `acq-<label>` must be used to distinguish between different tracers.
 Please keep in mind that the label used is arbitrary and each file requires a separate JSON sidecar with details of the tracer used (see below).